Synthetixio/synthetix/docs/contracts/FeePool.md

 return paid
 ```

 For efficiency, the actual code returns immediately once `remaining` is 0, for efficiency.

+!!! note
-NOTE: the final lines of the loop body, `if (i == 0 && remainingToAllocate > 0) { remainingToAllocate = 0; }` is redundant and does nothing.
+    The final lines of the loop body, `if (i == 0 && remainingToAllocate > 0) { remainingToAllocate = 0; }` are redundant and do nothing.
 We're already at the last loop iteration and the variable is not used subsequently.
-There might be another minor efficiency divided to be had by not fetching `feesClaimed` from the state twice.
+There might be another minor efficiency dividend to be had by not fetching `feesClaimed` from the state twice.

 * `_recordRewardPayment(uint snxAmount) returns (uint)`: Called in `_claimFees`.
 Logic is identical to `_recordFeePayment`, but the relevant quantities are in `SNX` and not `XDR`.
 The same efficiency notes apply.
 * `_payFees(address account, uint xdrAmount, bytes4 destinationCurrencyKey)`: Pays a quantity of fees to a claiming address, converting it to a particular currency.
 The destination address cannot be 0, the fee pool itself, the fee pool's proxy, the Synthetix contract, or the fee address.
 Behaviour: fetch the `XDR` and destination currency Synth addresses from the Synthetix contract; burn the specified quantity of `XDR`s from the fee pool (safe subtraction so no overflowing here); convert the `XDR`s to an equivalent value of the destination currency and issue them into the destination account's wallet; trigger the ERC223 token fallback on the recipient address if it implements one.